 \section{Threat Model}

 In this paper, we consider two parties: the \emph{defender} and the \emph{adversary}.
 The defender is the owner of the victim encoder, whose goal is to protect the copyright of the victim encoder when publishing it as an online service.
-The adversary, on the contrary, aims to steal the functionality of the victim encoder and construct a surrogate encoder that can (1) behave similarly as the victim encoder in various downstream tasks and (2) bypass the copyright protection method for the victim encoder.
+The adversary, on the contrary, aims to steal the victim encoder, i.e., by model stealing attacks or directly obtaining the model (insider threat), and bypass the copyright protection method for the victim encoder.

+\mypara{Adversary's Motivation} Adversary's motivation lies in two areas: Firstly, EaaS is being popular and high-performance SSL encoders are often pre-trained by top AI companies~\cite{ClarifaiAPI,OpenAIAPI}.
+Pre-training an encoder requires collecting a huge amount of data, expert knowledge for designing architectures/algorithms, and many failure trials, which are expensive.
+This makes the model architectures or training algorithms regarded as trade secrets and will not be publicly available, which makes it less possible for the adversary to directly train a comparable performance SSL encoder from scratch.
+Secondly, the cost of stealing an SSL encoder is quite less than training an SSL encoder from scratch.
+For instance, pre-training a ResNet-50 by BYOL needs \$5,713.92 while generating a surrogate encoder with similar performance only needs \$72.49 (see \autoref{table:money} for more details).
+Once the adversary steals the victim encoder successfully, they can resell it or deploy it on the cloud platform to be a commercial competitor.

-\mypara{Adversary's Background Knowledge} For the adversary, we first assume that they only have the black-box access to the victim encoder, which is the most challenging setting for the adversary~\cite{OSF19,JCBKP20,KTPPI20,SHHZ22}.
-In this setting, the adversary can only query the victim encoder with data samples and obtain their corresponding responses, i.e., the features.
-Then, data samples and the corresponding responses are used to train the surrogate encoders.
-We categorize the adversary's background knowledge into two dimensions, i.e., pre-training dataset and victim encoder's architecture.
+\mypara{Adversary's Background Knowledge} For the adversary, we first assume that they only have black-box access to the victim encoder, which is the most challenging setting for the model stealing attacks~\cite{OSF19,JCBKP20,KTPPI20,SHHZ22}.
+In this setting, the adversary can only query the victim encoder with data samples and obtain their corresponding responses, i.e., the embeddings, to train the surrogate encoders.
+We categorize the adversary's background knowledge into two dimensions, i.e., the pre-training dataset and the victim encoder's architecture.
 Concretely, we assume that the adversary has a query dataset to perform the attack.
-Note that the query dataset can be the same as the victim encoder's training dataset (i.e., the pre-training dataset $\mathcal{D}_{train}$).
-However, we later show that the attack is still effective even with a query dataset that is from a different distribution of $\mathcal{D}_{train}$.
+Note that the query dataset does not need to be in the same distribution as the victim encoder's pre-training dataset.
 Regarding the victim encoder's architecture, we first assume that the adversary can obtain it since such information is usually publicly accessible.
-Then we empirically show that this assumption can be relaxed as well, and the attack is even more effective when the surrogate encoder leverages deeper model architectures.
+Then we empirically show that this assumption can be relaxed, and the attack is even more effective when the adversary leverages a deeper model architecture.